Hannah S.’s Full InterviewReading Time: 8 minutes

 He gives us an insider’s scoop on the different Visas to be able to move to France and ways to apply.

-Full Interview with Daniel Tostado, immigration attorney in Paris.
+Full Interview with Daniel Tostado, an immigration attorney in Paris.

 Other posts you might enjoy:

 Have a coffee break in Paris with The Top 4 Best Coffee Shops in Paris